Trace-Share/Dataset/README.md

 ## Contribution

 New datasets are welcome!
-The sharing platform is not working yet, but we can already create and share network traffic traces.
+The sharing platform is not working yet, but we can prepare network traffic traces now.

 *If you are interested in research collaborations, don't hesitate to contact us at  [https://csirt.muni.cz](https://csirt.muni.cz/about-us/contact?lang=en)!*